PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 remain fixed.
 The new very-late target is observation-only and changes no existing guard.

+The immediate static-shape reconciliation remains unconditional because it must cover every preceding owner, including the layout-Transpose cleanup whose result omits prune-only mutation.
+Its default one-key result counts only tensor shape updates and is not complete evidence.
+The reconciler's existing opt-in `reconciled_static_shape_mutations` counter additionally covers parameter, operator-option, and tensor-metadata writes without another graph traversal.

+Strict characterization retains the unconditional call but requires `include_mutation_count=True` and a future `_very_late_broadcast_static_shape_stats` target.
+It fixes the captured broadcast-repair predecessor and following tensor-count boundary and forbids a new guard or consumer.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`